Keto Peek logoKeto Peek

 Are there clinical studies on keto breads?+

 No peer-reviewed study has tested commercial keto bread brands in a controlled setting.
-Research exists on the underlying ingredients — modified wheat starch, soluble corn fiber, IMO — but not on the finished products as sold.
+Research exists on the underlying ingredients, including modified wheat starch, soluble corn fiber, and IMO, but not on the finished products as sold.
 The best real-world data comes from independent glucose monitor testing.

 What do keto researchers think about keto breads?+